zebrunner/community-edition/docs/install-guide.md

 ```
 > To use AWS S3 storage generate bucket according to the [steps](https://zebrunner.github.io/community-edition/integration/aws-s3/) and provide it's settings.

-* Provide SMTP integration to be able to be able to send emailable reports:
+* Provide SMTP integration to be able to send emailable reports:
 ```
 Use SMTP for emailing test results?
 Use? y/n [n]:y